rule-interpretation

 Case Title Lower Court Docketed Status Flags Tags Question Presented

 22-7777 Saria Walker v.
-R. Castriotta, et al. South Carolina 2023-06-13 Denied Response WaivedIFP appellate-procedure civil-procedure civil-rights conflict-of-interest constitutional-rights due-process judicial-bias rule-interpretation standing Why is the Constitution ~~ Right To Due Process ' NOT being Upheld ?
+R. Castriotta, et al. South Carolina 2023-06-13 Denied Response WaivedIFP appellate-procedure civil-procedure civil-rights conflict-of-interest constitutional-rights due-process judicial-bias rule-interpretation standing 1.)
+Why is the Constitution " Right To Due Process " NOT being Upheld ?
+2.)
+Why is Rule 221(b) Not being Upheld in the South Carolina Court Of Appeal…

 18-1456 William Mauldin, Individually and as Representative of the Estate of Pauline Gibson, Deceased v.
-Allstate Insurance Company, et al. Fifth Circuit 2019-05-22 Denied Response Waived civil-procedure consent-to-removal deception diversity-jurisdiction federal-courts federal-jurisdiction jurisdiction removal rule-interpretation standing subject-matter-jurisdiction Whether federal courts must dismiss a case for lack of jurisdiction under FRCP 12(h)(3) when diversity jurisdiction is lacking, even after improper re…
+Allstate Insurance Company, et al. Fifth Circuit 2019-05-22 Denied Response Waived civil-procedure consent-to-removal deception diversity-jurisdiction federal-courts federal-jurisdiction jurisdiction removal rule-interpretation standing subject-matter-jurisdiction FIRST: Does Federal Rule of Civil Procedure 12(h)(3)1 require every federal court, including this Court, to "dismiss" this case because the federal co…